leta199/Inverse-Transformation/README.md

 - Define our set seed to allow for reproducibility
 - Set up 10,000 runs of the simulation
 - Randomly generate value of "r" from a uniform distribution from 1 to 4 and save to a list
 - Find the mean of the area from the generated

+  **Inverse CDF Method**